Vizzuality/half-earth-v3/_docs/scientists/aois-and-crfs.md

 Another way to get the URL is to click on the tool, and on the Overview panel Under Tools click on `Service URL`, this will take you directly to the Tasks View and you have the URL on the top.

-### Test Geoprocessing Services from the Portal
+### Test the new GP Service
-In order to check that the GP service is working correctly before passing the URL to the FE, we can simulate the call that the FE would make in the ArcGIS REST API.
+In order to check that the GP service is working correctly before passing the URL to the front-end, we can simulate the call that the front-end would make in the ArcGIS REST API.

+#### Access the tool
 * Log in to the Production Portal (https://heportal.esri.com/portal/home) with the required credentials
 * Go to Content > Production folder > choose a GP service
 * Click on Service URL
 ![](/public/GP_test_url.png)
 * Go to bottom of page and click on `Submit Job`
-* Depending on the GP service, you will have to provide information to a different number of boxes, but for sure you will have to provide a `geometry` and at least one path to a crf (the Biodiversity GP services only require the input of the taxa crf, while the Contextual data GP services will need the input of more crfs).
-The default values that appear in the boxes represent the data that was used to publish the service, aka they are a very small subset of the data and if you test with a geometry that is outside of that area you will get an error.
 ![](/public/GP_test_Submit_default.png)

+#### Fill parameters
+To test the service, we need to provide a `geometry` and the path to the CRFs used by the webtool.

-  - **geometry**: the geometry needs to have a very specific format.
-The structure passed is a json that can be obtained by using the tool `Features To Json` in ArcGIS Pro: make sure the output path is set outside of the gdb so it can be accessed easily, and tick the boxes for `Formatted JSON` and `Include Z values`
+- **Geometry**: the geometry needs to have a very specific format.
+The structure passed is a json that can be obtained by using the tool `Features To Json` in ArcGIS Pro: make sure the output path is set outside of the gdb so it can be accessed easily, and tick the boxes for `Formatted JSON` and `Include Z values`.

 ![](/public/GP_test_FeaturesToJson.png)

 This is an example of the geometry you need to add to the box:
 ```json
  {